-Since the Dot has low-end speakers, it’s intended to connect to another speaker via Bluetooth.
-But one of its unique offerings is an aux-out port: if you have an older speaker without Bluetooth, just grab a 3.5 mm cable and the Echo will output its sound to that.
+Since the Dot has low-end speakers, you should connect it to another speaker via Bluetooth.
+Like the Echo, it offers an aux-out port.
+If you have an older speaker without Bluetooth, just grab a 3.5mm cable and the Echo will output its sound to that.

 With its price and size, Amazon designed the Dot so you can spread multiple devices throughout your home.
-To help with this, it includes a feature where only the closest Dot will respond to you when you say Alexa.
+To help with this, each Echo devices includes a feature where only the closest unit will respond when you say “Alexa.”

 What Can’t You Do With the Dot?

 The Dot fits into several scenarios.
 If you’re curious about Alexa and just want to try an Echo device at the lowest price, the Dot is the way to go.
-People who already have an awesome Bluetooth speaker should buy the Dot because it’s cheaper than the regular Echo.
+People who already have a great Bluetooth speaker should buy the Dot because it’s cheaper than the regular Echo.

-While the Echo Dot slices off the Echo’s speaker, the $130 Echo Tap originally removed the voice functionality.
-At launch, the only way to talk to Alexa was pressing the button on the speaker.
-However, Amazon has since updated the device to wake up to saying Alexa just like the others.
+While the Echo Dot is the Echo without the speaker, the Amazon Tap was meant to be the Echo without wake-word functionality.
+At launch, the only way to talk to Alexa was pressing a button on the speaker.
+However, Amazon has since updated the device to wake up to saying “Alexa” just like the others.

 What Can You Do With the Tap?

-You’ll also find an audio input jack on the Echo Tap.
+You’ll also find an audio input jack on the Amazon Tap.
 This lets you connect devices directly to play music if you don’t want to use Bluetooth, which also works.